Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

-These equations are polynomial with such complexity that is not trivial to solve efficiently.
-This motivates using techniques from numerical algebraic geometry~\cite{BertiniBook,Duff-Monodromy,NAG4M2} to (i) probe whether the system is over or under constrained or otherwise minimal; (ii) understand the range of the number of solutions and a tight upper bound on it; (iii) develop efficient and practically relevant methods for finding solutions which are real and represent camera configurations.
-This paper answers all three points: the problem posed is minimal, it has up to 312 solutions of which 2-3 end up becoming relevant to camera configurations, and the paper develops a practical and relatively fast method (currently under 2 seconds but promises to be sub-second with some optimization) for solving the system; these are the key contribution of this paper.
-As a bonus, a similar trifocal problem with three points and a free line is analyzed to demonstrate generality of this approach.
+Specifically, each problem comprises eleven trifocal constraints that \emph{in principle} give systems of eleven polynomials in eleven unknowns.
+These systems are not trivial to solve and require techniques from numerical algebraic geometry~\cite{BertiniBook,duff2018solving,NAG4M2} \textit{(i)} to probe whether the system is over or under constrained or otherwise minimal; \textit{(ii)} to understand the range of the number of real solutions and estimate a \emph{tight} upper bound; and \textit{(iii)} to develop efficient and practically relevant methods for finding solutions which are real and represent camera configurations.
+This paper shows that the Chicago problem is minimal and has up to 312 solutions (the area code of Chicago) of which typically 3-4 end up becoming relevant to camera configurations.
+Similarly, we show that the Cleveland problem is minimal and has up to 216 solutions (the area code of Cleveland).
+The minimality of combinations of points and lines for the general case~\cite{duff2019plmp} is a parallel development to the more concrete treatment presented here.